onedata/onedata-documentation/docs/user-guide/oneclient.md

 ### Buffering

-`oneclient` employs an in-memory buffer for input and output data blocks, which can significantly improve performance for various types of storages, in particular object based storages such as S3.
+`oneclient` employs an in-memory buffer for input and output data blocks, which can significantly improve performance for various types of storage backends, in particular object based ones such as S3.

 If for some reason this in-memory buffer is undesired, it can be disabled using `--no-buffer` option.

 The buffer size can be also fine-tuned using the following options:

-* `--read-buffer-min-size` – minimum size of the read buffer for a single opened file,
+* `--read-buffer-min-size` — minimum size of the read buffer for a single opened file,
-* `--read-buffer-max-size` – maximum size of the read buffer for a single opened file,
+* `--read-buffer-max-size` — maximum size of the read buffer for a single opened file,
-* `--read-buffer-total-size` – maximum size of read buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
+* `--read-buffer-total-size` — maximum size of read buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
-* `--write-buffer-min-size` – minimum size of the write buffer for a single opened file,
+* `--write-buffer-min-size` — minimum size of the write buffer for a single opened file,
-* `--write-buffer-max-size` – maximum size of the write buffer for a single opened file,
+* `--write-buffer-max-size` — maximum size of the write buffer for a single opened file,
-* `--write-buffer-total-size` – maximum size of write buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
+* `--write-buffer-total-size` — maximum size of write buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,

 ### Overriding storage helper parameters

-Oneclient allows to override certain storage helper parameters in order to customize direct access to storage from a Oneclient host to the storage.
-Use cases for this feature include specifying custom mounpoint for POSIX storages, alternate IP addresses for network storages (e.g. available over local network from Oneclient host), etc.
+Oneclient allows overriding certain storage helper parameters in order to customize direct access to storage from a Oneclient host to the storage.
+Use cases for this feature include specifying custom mount-point for POSIX storage backends, alternate IP addresses for network storage backends (e.g. available over local network from Oneclient host), etc.

 For example, to tell Oneclient that a NFS storage is mounted at `/home/user1/nfs` on the Oneclient host the following option should be added to